veverica-hrdzava/discoursetutorial/index.md

 # Discourse Segmentation Tutorial: TextTiling
 In this short Discourse Parsing tutorial, we will be discussing how to use the `TextTiling` tool available in the Natural Language Toolkit, a simple tool for breaking text up into separate topic subsections.
-This will be followed by a discussion of WindowDiff, which can assess the performance of machine discourse segmentation and a brief discussion of discourse segmentation and parsing broadly, with some more recent applications.
+This will be followed by a discussion of `WindowDiff`, which can assess the performance of machine discourse segmentation and a brief discussion of discourse segmentation and parsing broadly, with some more recent applications.

 ## 1.1.
 Preliminaries: Introduction